ridvansalihkuzu/hyperview_eagleeyes/README.md

 ### for Classical Machine Learning based Approaches

 Among classical machine learning approach, we have applied to Random Forests, Extreme Boosting and K-nearest Neighbor based regresssion algorithms.
-However, Random Forest has outperformed the others, that is why our fine-tuning is based mostly on Random Forest as you can see the details in folder [experimental_3](experimental_3).
-In order to run the Random Forest:
+However, Random Forests algorith has outperformed the others, that is why our fine-tuning is based mostly on Random Forest as you can see the details in folder [experimental_3](experimental_3).
+In order to run the Random Forests:

 * **Use conda interactive:** create environment from [ai4eo_hyper.yml](experimental_3/random_forest_b), activate environment `ai4eo_hyper` and run the script:
     ```bash